ton-community/ton-docs/docs/v3/guidelines/dapps/apis-sdks/getblock-ton-api.md

 ![**GetBlock_account__dashboard**](/img/docs/getblock-img/unnamed-4.png)

 ### 3. Generate your endpoint URL
-Click the “Get” button to generate your TON blockchain endpoint URL.
+Click the **Get** button to generate your TON Blockchain endpoint URL.
 The structure of the endpoint will be: `https://go.getblock.io/[ACCESS TOKEN]/`.

 Access tokens act as unique identifiers for your requests, eliminating the need for separate API keys or authorization headers.